2014 Grant Recipient – Elizabeth Thiele

 2015 Grant Recipient – Candice Myers

-Identifying Genetic Causes of LGS Dr. Candice Myers, PhD University of Washington Highlights: Performed whole-genome sequencing on 197 patients with DEE to identify de novo mutations Provide a causal link between DEE and the following genes: NTRK2, GABRB2, CLTC,…
+Identifying Genetic Causes of LGS Candice Myers, PhD University of Washington Highlights: Performed whole-genome sequencing and targeted next-generation sequencing on DNA from patients with developmental and epileptic encephalopathy (DEE) and Infantile Spasms (IS) to identify underlying genetic causes of…

 More